Why Are My Honey Bees On The Ground?

 Crawling Honey Bees

 What about live honey bees crawling near the hive?
 This is not a big problem as long as it’s only a few.
-Finding 15 or 20 on the ground unable to fly could signal a pest or disease problem.
+Finding 15 or 20 bees on the ground unable to fly could signal a pest or disease problem.

 Handfuls of Dead Bees